The Albuquerque Police Department (APD) is making plans to build a new police substation in a troubled area of Albuquerque.

 Residents near San Mateo Boulevard and Kathryn Avenue have reported various crimes throughout the years, from burglaries to homicides.
 In the past two years, there were more than 300 emergency calls made.
 Many complaints involved problems with the homeless.

 “I never feel safe walking by myself in my own neighborhood,” said resident Kayla Watkins.

 The City of Albuquerque purchased abandoned property near San Mateo and Kathryn for $1.5 million.
 This budget is intended for the new substation as well as developing new businesses to help improve the subsistence of the neighborhood.

 “This neighborhood has a huge problem with homelessness and crime and it is one of the reasons I moved,” said former resident Leah Montoya.

-The new substation might help reduce crime happening throughout the area.
-Within the last four weeks, the area had reports of burglary, assault, auto theft, and DUI, according to crimemapping.com.
+In the most recent four weeks, the area had reports of burglary, assault, auto theft and DUI — according to crimemapping.com.

 Montoya said she has still has family in the area and the new substation will give her a sense of security.

 The closest area command to San Mateo and Kathryn is the Southeast police substation located on Louisiana Boulevard, which is only a few blocks away from the new substation’s proposed site.